IIFabixn/auto-structured/Intro.md

 - **Built-in presets** like "Simple House" or "Basic Tower" to get started quickly
 - **Non-destructive workflow** - structure definitions (saved as **Structure Definition** resources) are separate from exported scene instances

-This approach matches Godot's design philosophy (similar to TileSet, Material, or AnimationTree editors) and keeps generation clean and separate from your main scene work.
+This approach keeps the editor interface clean and integrated, matching Godot's design philosophy (similar to other bottom panels like the Output or Debugger panels) and keeps generation separate from your main scene work.

 **Note for beginners:** Unlike some plugins, you don't simply drop a node in your scene and hit "Generate".
-Instead, you author structures in their own dedicated viewport, then export them as reusable `.tscn` files.
+Instead, you author structures in the dedicated bottom panel, then export them as reusable `.tscn` files.
 This keeps your scene hierarchy clean and your structures organized as proper assets.

 ---